hkwu/ghastly/docs/README.md

 #### Defining Middleware
 In order to define your own custom middleware, simply create a higher order function which returns the middleware function.
 We will call this function a middleware layer, or **layer** for short.

 Layers receive two arguments: the `next` layer in the middleware chain, and the `context` object passed in by the previous layer.
 A layer has the power to continue the chain or exit it.
 By calling the `next` layer, the chain continues.
 Conversely, if the layer does not call `next`, the chain stops and no other layers are executed.
+The command handler function lies at the end of the middleware chain.

 <p class="warning">
   Layers can be defined as synchronous or `async` functions, but it's prudent to be aware of the fact that the next layer could return a synchronous value or a promise.
 However, by using `async` functions you can easily `await` the return value of the next layer and not worry about whether or not it's synchronous.